angelagoh/7515QCA-Assessment1/replicationproject/replication.md

 ## Project outcome ##

 ### Project title ###
-Marble Run (with a twist)
+Marble Run *(with a twist)*
 ### Project description ###
-The original project shown have standard keyboard notes coded to specific pins on the Micro:bit.
+The original project have standard keyboard notes coded to specific pins on the Micro:bit.
 The banana is connected to the pins acting as keys, and the orange was connected to ground – closing the circuit.
 Noting that sound is triggered only when the circuit is closed (orange is held).

 My replication project will be reproduced on a marble run/race track.
 It combines the original banana keyboard concept with the addition of a light circuit.
 Sections of the track would have foil glued to them with little breaks in between.
 They are to be triggered by steel balls, closing the circuit as it rolls down the race.

-*The original concept has now been tweaked as specified steel balls was delayed in shipment prior to the deadline.
+*The original concept has now been tweaked as specified steel balls was delayed in shipment prior to the deadline.*

 Marbles will be used as an alternative.
 As it is not a conductor of electricity, it will not close the circuit.
 In this case, sub-miniature micro switch with a lever will be used in the place of the foil passage as an alternative.
 The replacement marbles are heavy and big enough to roll over the switches without getting stopped by the resistance.